Church Tower – Blakeney Church

 Blakeney Church has two stunning towers, one of which is accessible by foot and provides panoramic views of our beautiful community and coastline.

-We open our West Tower every week from Monday to Friday from 9.30am to 5.00pm for visitors to climb and enjoy the incredible view of our parish.
+We will be open on Tuesdays, Wednesdays and Thursdays from 10.00am to 5.00pm for visitors to climb and enjoy the incredible view of our parish.
 There are 137 steps to the top in total so we suggest that no visitors with a heart condition or a fear of heights embark on the climb.

 There are a maximum number of 10 people able to climb the tower at any one time, whilst we must also suggest that no children under the age of 5 make the venture up the tower.
 It is also suggested that children aged 5-14 are accompanied by an adult to avoid accidents.

-If you would like to visit the Church tower outside of the aforementioned days or arrange a group visit please contact a member of the benefice office to find out about alternative times.
+If you would like to visit the Church tower outside of the aforementioned days or arrange a group visit please contact the Benefice Adminustrator at the Benefice Office to find out about alternative times.

 About The Tower